Link Building for SEO

 Link building is therefore quite complex – it is not the free for all that it used to be in the early days of search engines when people could just stuff web pages with links from anywhere.
 Search engines are now very sophisticated and they will use links (both internal, linking to a page within your site or external, linking from another site) to work out how trustworthy your site is and how much authority the information on it should have.
 This then affects where your site will rank on Search Engine Results Pages (SERPS pages) for various phrases.

-Since the late 90’s all search engines have used links as votes – representing the democracy of the web’s opinion about what pages are important and popular.
+Since the late 90’s all search engines have used links as votes – representing the democracy of the web’s opinion about which web pages are important and popular.
 The engines themselves have refined the use of link data to a fine art, and complex algorithms create nuance evaluations of sites and pages based on this information.

 Links aren’t the only ingredient in SEO, but they do attribute a large portion of the engines’ algorithms to link-based factors.
-Through links, engines can not only analyze the popularity of a website & page based on the number and popularity of pages linking to them, but also metrics like trust, spam, and authority.
+Through links, engines can not only analyze the popularity of a website and a page based on the number and popularity of pages linking to them, but also metrics like trust, spam, and authority.
 Trustworthy sites tend to link to other trusted sites, while spammy sites receive very few links from trusted sites.

 Google and other search engines want to make sure they only serve up companies that are good to deal with, deliver products or service on time and that people can trust.
 They get this information from the information on your site and the quality of links you have.

 This information will come from many places and one of the main ranking weights will also be trusted good one-way inbound links.
 Great quality links can’t be bought; they have to be earned through a comprehensive link building strategy both with the content on your site (and the internal links that we create when we build a site and work with you on your content) and externally, which can be time-consuming and complex, but will really help your SEO.